kartikcoder18/django-ci-cd/README.md

 1. Go to [GitHub](https://github.com/), log in, and create a new repository named `django-ci-cd`.
-2. Clone the repository to your local machine:

-git clone https://github.com/kartikcoder18/django-ci-cd.git
+2. Clone the repository to your local machine: git clone https://github.com/kartikcoder18/django-ci-cd.git cd django-ci-cd

-cd django-ci-cd
-Step 2: Create Django Project Locally
+## Step 2: Create Django Project Locally
 Clone your GitHub repository and set up the Django project:

-bash
-Copy
-Edit
 # Clone the repository
 git clone https://github.com/kartikcoder18/django-ci-cd.git
 cd django-ci-cd